IBM/maximo-labs/MkDocs/monitor_live_demo_asset/docs/create_devices.md

 ## 3. Create the devices

-**a.** It is now time to create the three devices for the first asset.
-The example shows how to do that for the asset called RPE042.</br>
+**a.** It is now time to create the three devices for the first asset.</br>
+The example shows how to do that for the asset called RPE042.

 **b.** Go to the Setup tab:</br>
 ![Setup tab](img/create_devices_03.png)

-**c.** Select the CPU device type and click the blue “Add a device   +” link (There might already be existing devices in your environment, just make sure you create your own set):</br>
+**c.** Select the `Devices`tab.
+Select the CPU device type and click the blue “Add a device   +” link (There might already be existing devices in your environment, just make sure you create your own set):</br>
 ![Add device](img/create_devices_10.png)

 **d.** Define your own Device ID, leave the Token type to be Auto-generated, and click Add:</br>